 There are five versions of the Core Portfolio.

-Various types of core portfolios are available, with weightings of asset classes tweaked according to an individual's needs.
-A version is recommended based on responses to several questions pertaining to time horizon and risk tolerance.
+Various types of core portfolios were available, with weightings of asset classes tweaked according to an individual's needs.
+Portfolios were recommended based on responses to several questions pertaining to time horizon and risk tolerance.

 There's an assets under management (AUM) fee of 0.25% for the Core Portfolio (or $1 per month if an account has less than $5,000).

 Generally, there's an annual fee (billed monthly) based on the assets under management (the portfolio balance) unless there's less than $5,000 in the account.
 For example, there's a $25 annual fee for a $10,000 core portfolio.The AUM fee and small monthly fee for accounts below $5,000 are the only fees paid directly.
 There aren't transaction fees on trades made in an account, unlike more traditional investment firms that often pass along trading fees.